-4. Wedding: Personally, I love it when couples register at Amazon, even if they don’t include a single book.
+5. Wedding: Personally, I love it when couples register at Amazon, even if they don’t include a single book.
 What could be easier than choosing from a list of items you already know they want?
 But if you want to give them a keepsake book, think about their interests and hobbies.
 Probably every household should have a copy of The Joy of Cooking; if they’ve registered for kitchen gadgets, throw in some dishtowels and wooden spoons for an instant cooking kit.
 A travel guide to their honeymoon destination would be useful; if they’re postponing a honeymoon until later, a round-the-world travel guide is food for thought.
 Road-trippers might enjoy a guide to U.S. travel destinations; hippies and campers might like a guide to national parks.

-5. Baby shower: What?
+6. Baby shower: What?
 Babies can’t even read!
 True, but their tiny brains are hankering for sensory stimulation.
 I’m a big fan of the That’s Not My… series, which has cute drawings and satisfying textured panels on every easy-to-grab page.
 Get those only children socializing with Baby Faces, which shows babies modeling a variety of different facial expressions.
 Throw in a stuffed animal or a cozy blanket and no baby could ask for more.

 Sympathy and support: OK, this can be a tough one, I admit.
 You don’t want to be one of those well-meaning friends who proudly presents someone with an unwanted (or downright insulting) self-help book.
 But a pal who’s going stir-crazy on bed rest might just love a big, guilty-pleasure stack of trashy celebrity magazines…or a time-killing box-set BBC miniseries based on a Victorian novel.
 (It always makes me feel better to watch miserable ladies in arranged marriages.)
 A retired parent who’s feeling fidgety might enjoy a thought-provoking do-it-yourself memoir book.
 Your friend from book club who just got laid off might appreciate a copy of this month’s selection — you know, since you were already at the bookstore anyway.
 And for someone who’s grieving the loss of a loved one, the very best book you could give would be a photo album filled with pictures and hand-written memories.
 Choose a book that appeals to their interests, and even if they’re not ready to use your gift right away, they’ll appreciate your thoughtfulness and come back to it when they’re ready.

 Whatever you pick, remember that your personal touch is what really makes it meaningful.
 Enclose a hand-written note, stick in a quirky bookmark of their celebrity crush, or add little extras to make a themed gift basket.
 (And it never hurts to tuck in a gift receipt if you suspect they may already own it.)
 A book really can be a wonderful gift!